The Microbiology Doctoral Training Program stands with the greater University of Wisconsin’s mission of supporting and fostering diversity:

 - Educate ourselves and our community about the reality of implicit bias and the impact it has on science and education.

-- Applicants not only evaluated on academic and research achievements, but also on their background of overcoming obstacles and creating opportunities, and their commitment to diversity, inclusivity, and equity.
+- Applicants not only evaluated on academic and research achievements, but also on their background of overcoming obstacles and creating opportunities.

 - Funding opportunities in collaboration with Science and Medicine Graduate Research Scholars for students from diverse backgrounds.